 - 1. The licensed premises will be a home office where sales invoices are processed online.
-A Home Business is covered under the SEPP requirements. - 2.
+A Home Business is covered under the SEPP requirements.
+Council advised that they have no objection to the liquor licence. - 2.
 No public submissions were received relating to any matters with the application. - 3.
 I am satisfied that the applicant has been provided with an opportunity to consider and comment upon the conditions contained in the licence document. - 4.
-I am satisfied that the statutory advertising requirements have been met. - Having reviewed all the material, I am satisfied that granting this application for an Online-Packaged Liquor Licence will not be detrimental to the local or broader community. - 6.
-Plan of management. - 7.
-Community impact statement - 8.
-Plan
+I am satisfied that the statutory advertising requirements have been met. - 5.
+Having reviewed all the material, I am satisfied that granting this application for an Online-Packaged Liquor Licence will not be detrimental to the local or broader community. - 6.
+Plan of management.